-Work the obliques, plus ab muscles you never knew you had, with hardcore exercises that deliver the flat belly results endless crunches can't
+Work the obliques, plus ab muscles you never knew you had, with hard-core exercises that deliver the results endless crunches can't.

 Everybody wants a six-pack—which is great.
 But FYI, there are actually four key muscle groups you need to tone to get a taut tummy.
-(Need a flat belly on a deadline?
-This workout is the The Fastest Way to Lose Belly Fat.)
+(On a deadline?
+This workout is the fastest way to lose belly fat.)

 "For the best results, both aesthetically and functionally, you need to target all the muscles in your abdomen," explains NYC-based trainer Joan Pagano, author of Strength Training Exercises for Women.

 What are they?
 Let's meet all your ab muscles.

 On the side of your abs, you have your external abdominal obliques and your internal abdominal obliques.
 Your external obliques lie on top, and are those muscles you feel in your side, just under your arm.
 The internal obliques are deeper muscles that lie underneath your external obliques, acting as stabilizers to help you maintain your posture.